 - Be linked to or developed into a regular sport and / or physical activity opportunity.

 - Appropriate safeguarding standards must be in place.

 Hear from some of our participants..

 How to get involved?

-We are now looking to work with various partners, both existing and new, who work with young people aged 14-19 in order to establish a network of Satellite Clubs which target hard to reach individuals across Dorset.
+We are now looking to work with various partners, both existing and new, who work with young people aged 14-19 in areas of deprivation across the county.
+In doing so we hope to establish a network of Satellite Clubs which target hard to reach individuals across Dorset.
 Each club should be shaped by young people and be designed around at least one of our three target areas.